Luis Octavio

 Hypothesis — Before research

-"Young people don't invest because they don't have money, prefer to spend it, or think it's too complicated."
+"Young people don't invest because they don't have money or prefer to spend it."

 Assumed lack of money was the barrier